How To Make the Most of a Layover in Kuala Lumpur

 But, if you only have one day to explore Kuala Lumpur on a layover, here’s what I’d recommend doing:

-After landing at Kuala Lumpur airport, take the bus (14 RN, takes about an hour, recommended if you’re on a budget and are not in a rush) or the train (55 RN, takes just over half an hour, recommended if you are more fussed about time than money) into the city.
+After landing, you’ll need a transfer from Kuala Lumpur airport.
+Take the bus (14 RN, takes about an hour, recommended if you’re on a budget and are not in a rush) or the train (55 RN, takes just over half an hour, recommended if you are more fussed about time than money) into the city.

 You’ll get off the bus/ train at KL Sentral, which is a great springboard for lots of the attractions of the city.